IRSHADPM/Youcare-Charity/support.md

 ## Contact Us
 For any support or inquiries, please contact us at:
-- Email: [Your Support Email]
+- Email: youcarechennalode@gmail.com
 - Website: https://irshadpm.github.io/Youcare-Charity
 - Response Time: Within 24-48 hours

 ## Frequently Asked Questions

 ### Account Related
-**Q: How do I create an account?**
+**Q: How do I become a member?**
-A: Download the app and follow the registration process.
-You'll need to provide your email and create a password.
+A: To become a member of Youcare Charity, please send an email to youcarechennalode@gmail.com.
+Our charity secretary will review your request and create an account for you.
+Please include your full name and contact information in your email.

 **Q: How do I reset my password?**
-A: Click on "Forgot Password" on the login screen and follow the instructions sent to your email.
+A: To reset your password, please send an email to youcarechennalode@gmail.com with your request.
+Our support team will assist you with the password reset process.
+Please include your registered email address in your request.

 ### App Features
 **Q: How do I update my profile?**